Administering RabbitMQ Users and Permissions: A Command-Line Guide

 When setting up a new service account or administrator, you must create the user and assign an initial password.

-To create a user named api_user with the password securepass:
+To create a user named api_user with an initial password:

 3. Modifying User Tags (Roles)